 The top 30 Thai restaurants in Toronto by neighbourhood

 Thai restaurants in Toronto can be found in many neighbourhoods.
-Faves like Pad Thai and spring rolls are the comfort foods of every metropolitan citizen, and nothing feels more like home than a good Thai food go-to.
+Favourites like pad thai and spring rolls are the comfort foods of every metropolitan citizen, and nothing feels more like home than a good Thai food go-to.

 Here are my picks for the top Thai restaurants in Toronto by neighbourhood.

-Fully licensed, Siam Square Hut is open until midnight daily and offers dinner set specials and — most importantly — a great variety of Thai desserts like deep fried banana and options like jack fruit to go with your coconut ice cream.
+Siam Square Hut on Bayview offers dinner set specials and — most importantly — a great variety of Thai desserts like deep fried banana with honey.

 Si Lom is definitely the spot for Thai food lovers who also love their booze.
 Standout dishes include specialties like the softshell crab Pad Thai, but the real star of the show is the menu of boozy buckets.

-The interior of Sala Modern Thai may look humble, but the food it serves is definitely something that the chefs can brag about.
-Egg-wrapped Pad Thai noodles and tasty curry beef are presented beautifully and taste just as good as they look.
+Sala Modern Thai may look humble, but the food it serves is definitely something that the chefs can brag about.
+Egg-wrapped pad thai noodles and tasty curry beef are presented beautifully and taste just as good as they look.

 Isaan Der takes its name from the region of Thailand its recipes are from — Isaan is the northeastern area bordering Laos and Cambodia.
 Presentation is key here: shrimp rolls are tied with noodle bows and ping gai chicken is served in charming street-style.

-For good service and atmosphere, Bolan Thai's charming interior makes for an ideal low-key night out.
+For good service and atmosphere, Bolan Thai Cuisine's charming restaurant makes for an ideal low-key night out.
 Curry is served alongside adorable star-shaped mounds of rice and appetizers like crispy deep-fried snow shrimp.

-Conceived by the same guy that opened Khao San Road back when it was on King West, Nana's concept feels considerably younger and fun.
+Conceived by the same guy that opened Khao San Road, Nana's concept feels considerably younger and fun.
 Giving us the essence of Bangkok's Entertainment District, you'll find plenty of dishes worth trying here.